DChahbar/Chess-Game/README.md

 No installation required.
 Everything runs in the browser.

-📸 Screenshot

-(Replace the placeholder with an actual screenshot if you'd like)

 🙌 Credits
 Created by Darwish Adnan Chahbar
-Inspired by the beauty and strategy of chess.
+Inspired by the strategy of chess.

 📜 License
 This project is open-source and free to use under the MIT License.